 28 And God blessed them, and God said unto them, Be fruitful, and multiply, and replenish the earth, and subdue it: and have dominion over the fish of the sea, and over the fowl of the air, and over every living thing that moveth upon the earth.
 With the life gift, God gave man and his wife freedom of choice.
 They could choose to obey God or disobey God.

 We all know the outcome of the story.
-Eve was tricked by Satan and she disobeyed God.
-She ate of the fruit, then gave it to her husband who also ate.
-They were banished from the Garden of Eden and they were punished.
-Eve would bring forth life through painful childbirth and Adam would provide food for his family by the sweat of his brow.
-Satan would slither on his belly in the dust and the snake and man would always be at enmity.
+Eve was tricked by Satan, and she disobeyed God.
+She ate the fruit, then gave it to her husband, who also ate.
+They were banished from the Garden of Eden, and they were punished.
+Eve would bring forth life through painful childbirth, and Adam would provide food for his family by the sweat of his brow.
+Satan would slither on his belly in the dust, and the snake and man would always be at enmity.

 Now that we know what life is, what is death?
-Adam and Eve broke God’s law and they ushered in death.
+Adam and Eve broke God’s law, and they ushered in death.
 Now we need to know that there are two kinds of death: Natural death and spiritual death.
 Natural death happens when we leave this world.
 Just like flowers die and cattle die, we too are going to die.
-The Bible tells us that we are all going to die except those that are caught away in the Rapture.
+The Bible tells us that (except those that are caught away in the Rapture) all are going to die.
 Breaking laws has a consequence.
 (Break man’s law and you go to jail.
-You break God’s law and you go to Hell.)
+You violate God’s law, and you go to Hell.)

 Hebrews 9:27 (KJV) 27 And as it is appointed unto men once to die, but after this the judgment:

 The question is what happens after we die?
-The answer lies in the question of what choices we made while alive.
+The answer lies in the matter of what choices we made while alive.

 Let’s examine the lives of two people, Betty Jean and John Bob.

 Betty Jean was born in a family consisting of a Father and a Mother.
-Her father was a doctor and her mother a lawyer.
-She had a very happy childhood.
-She had dance lessons, all the food that she needed.
-She had sleepovers with her friends and her family shopped at the finest of stores.
+Her father was a doctor, and her mother, a lawyer.
+She had a very happy childhood filled with dance lessons, friends, and all the food that she needed.
+She had sleepovers, and her family shopped at the finest of stores.
 She was given a Ferrari at age 16.
-She is now age 18 and has an opportunity to go to Harvard, one of the best schools in the country.
+Now at age 18, she has the opportunity to go to Harvard, one of the best schools in the country.
 She lived a charmed life.

 Now we have two entirely different people who were raised in two totally different environments.
-Betty lived the charmed life and John Bob’s life was a mess.
-But we are given choices in life and our choices will determine the direction that our life will take.
+Betty lived a charmed life, and John Bob’s life was a mess.
+But we are given choices in life, and our choices will determine the direction that our life will take.

 Betty Jean, at age 18, decided that she would not go to Harvard.
 As a matter of fact, since she was such a beautiful girl and had a beautiful singing voice, she decided to become a movie star.
 She got into drugs while attempting to work as an actress and repeatedly had abortions to get rid of her unborn children.
-Her family’s finances were drained attempting to keep her out of jail.
-Finally, the judge who was fed up with her behavior, sent her to prison for 40 years.
-She was involved in the death of her boyfriend in a scandal related to the sale and trafficking of drugs.
-At age 20 she found herself in a situation that would cause her to be 60 yrs. old before she would see freedom again.
+Her family’s finances were drained, trying to keep her out of jail.
+Finally, the judge who was fed up with her behavior sent her to prison for 40 years.
+She was involved in the death of her boyfriend in a drug sale and trafficking scandal.
+At age 20, she found herself in a situation that would cause her to be 60 yrs.
+Old before she would see freedom again.

-Now, if this was all that there is to life, we would say that we knew the outcome of each life’s story.
-But there is a natural life and a spiritual life as well as a natural death and a spiritual death.
+Now, if this were all that there is to life, we would say that we knew the outcome of each life’s story.
+But, just as there is both natural life and spiritual life, there is both natural and spiritual death.
 We have to make good choices in everything that we do.

 Betty Jean got her hands on a Bible while in prison.
 She had lots of time to read the Word of God and attend the Sunday church services.
-Betty Jean, although she had made a mess of her life up to that point, found that that did not have to be the end of her story.
-She found that Jesus loved her and forgave her of all of her transgressions.
+Although Betty Jean had made a mess of her life early on, that was not the end of her story.
+She discovered that Jesus loved her and forgave her of all of her transgressions.

 John 3:16 (KJV)